31/12/15 00:00

 The training, gaining new muscles is a really slow process - we have to be extremely patient - but it's worth it.

-20100620Okazaki_aphotograph by Asahi Shimbun:
+photograph by Asahi Shimbun:

 Yuko Kawai & Warsaw Philharmonic String Quartet at Okazaki Civic Centre Concert Hall, 20th June 2010